Valley Oaks Health

 Although the large majority of the area’s population is white Americans of European heritage, the Lafayette area is the home of Purdue University, a Big Ten university with an international reputation.
-Purdue’s presence enlivens the community and brings cultural diversity with cosmopolitan student body, representing 123 countries and from across the U.S..
-Lafayette also has a diversified economy including both farming and manufacturing: Subaru, Caterpillar, General Electric, Alcoa, and Indiana University Health.
-There is a growing Hispanic population in the area as well.
+Purdue’s presence enlivens the community and brings cultural diversity with a cosmopolitan student body and faculty/staff, representing over 120 countries and from across the U.S..
+Lafayette also has a diversified economy including farming, manufacturing and R&D: Subaru, Caterpillar, General Electric, Alcoa, Rolls Royce, and Indiana University Health.
+There is a growing Hispanic population across Valley Oaks’ service area as well.

 There are many job opportunities for psychologists in Indiana.
-Valley Oaks Health is interested in attracting psychologists to work in Indiana and we are very open to the intern staying with Valley Oaks Health after the internship.
-Four of our first 7 interns hired on with Valley Oaks at the end of their internship, and we hired another intern who completed her internship with another NPTC site.
+Valley Oaks Health is interested in attracting psychologists to work in Indiana and is very open to the intern staying with Valley Oaks Health after the internship.
+Valley Oaks has hired 4 of their 9 interns as of 2019.
+Further Valley Oaks has also hired 1 intern who completed their internship with another NPTC site.

-Valley Oaks Health has 5 positions: 3 traditional internship training experiences and 2 IHC Grant Funded internship training experiences, which are very different experiences.
+Valley Oaks Health has traditional internship training experiences and IHC Grant Funded internship training experiences, which are very different experiences.

 More detailed information about the traditional internship experiences with Valley Oaks Health can be found here: Traditional Internship Positions.